workfloworchestrator/lso/docs/source/quickstart.rst

          - "~/.ssh/id_ed25519:/root/.ssh/id_rsa:ro"
        restart: unless-stopped

 This will expose the API on port 8080.
-The container requires some additional files to be mounted:
+The container requires some more files to be mounted:

 * A ``config.json`` that references to the location where the Ansible playbooks are stored **inside the container**.
 * An Ansible inventory for all host and group variables that are used in the playbooks